PacktPublishing/Asynchronous-Programming-in-Rust/ch04/b-epoll-mio/README.md

 ## Note

-There is one downside of having a local server on the same machine to mimmic real life behavior.
+There is one downside of having a local server on the same machine to mimic real life behavior.
 The network will never be slow, and packages will never need to be resent.
 Latency is not a problem either.